luqmanzakariya/three-tiger-technical-challenge/assignment-2/README.md

 This is Three Tiger Technical Challenge 202411.
 This is a To-Do app for Assignment 2 made with [Next.js](https://nextjs.org) bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Assignment 1

+1. Go to folder assignment-1
+2. Open Three Tiger - Assignment 1.pdf for the answer

-## Getting Started
+## Assignment 2

+1. Go to folder assignment-2

-Install the dependencies:
+2. Install the dependencies:

 ```bash
 npm install --legacy-peer-deps
 ```

-Then run the development server:
+3. Then run the development server:

 ```bash
 npm run dev